 Types of Braces

-The advancements in the technology of braces have led to more choices for patients.
+The advancements in the technology of braces have led to more affordable braces and choices for patients.
 In our office there are three different types of braces you can choose from.

 Traditional Metal Braces